thephpleague/url/4.0/components/overview.md

 Each component class can be instantiated independently from the main `League\Uri\Url` object.

+They all expect:

-They all expect a valid string according to their component validation rules as explain in RFC3986 or an object with a `__toString()` method.
+- a valid string according to their component validation rules as explain in RFC3986
+- an object with a `__toString()` method.
+- or the `null` value

 <p class="message-warning">If the submitted value is invalid an <code>InvalidArgumentException</code> exception is thrown.</p>